sylvainvant/Cheat-sheet-markdown/README.md

 ### if you haven't installed it yet, come here : https://vimawesome.com/plugin/surround-vim

-<p class="text-center">With this plugin you can surround words or sentences with a simple command in vim</p>
+<p style="text-align:center">With this plugin you can surround words or sentences with a simple command in vim</p>

 for example we have a sentence : **Hello world**